skip-th/MassiveClicks/README.md

 - Implement DBN.
 - Retrieve distributed parameters and combine them on the root node into a complete click model.
 - Add check to see if data will fit in gpu memory.
-- Use CMake.
+- Perform parallel sum reduction using CUDA Thrust.
-- Potentially combine ClickModel_Host and _Dev.
+- Combine ClickModel_Host and _Dev.
 - Change ClickModel_Host to _Hst.